RHEA211/Codechef-Contests/README.md

 # Codechef-Contests
-This repository contains solution to certain Codechef Contest This has solved and upsolved questions
+This repository contains solution to certain Codechef Contests.
+This has solved and upsolved questions